kubedb/cli/docs/kubedb/README.md

 Other Commands:
   help        Help about any command

+Usage:
+  kubedb [flags] [options]

-Use "kubedb <command> --help" for more information about a given command..
+Use "kubedb <command> --help" for more information about a given command.
 ```